gabiilimaa1996-sudo/front_serverest_dev/README.md

 - `cy.createProduct()`

-This command centralizes authenticated product creation for scenarios where `POST /produtos` should return `201` on success or `400` for duplicate product names [1].
+This command centralizes authenticated product creation for scenarios where `POST /produtos` should return `201` on success or `400` for duplicate product names.

 ### `carts.commands.js`